CarlieHamilton/is-it-fantasy/README.md

 A quick react app that lets you know _Is it fantasy?_

-This app queries the [https://openlibrary.org/developers/api](Open Library API) with a book title.
+This app queries the [Open Library API](https://openlibrary.org/developers/api) with a book title.
 It then tells you if that book is fantasy or not.

 ![screenshot of app](./docs/screenshot.png)